 This is the start of my guide on how to improve your vegan baking and adapt your favourite recipes to be vegan.
 Always with #NoPalmOil.
 Feel free to email me with your vegan advice to add to this list (email@example.com) – if you have discovered something wonderful that works I’d love to hear from you.
 Vegan baking is a whole new approach to baking with new things being discovered everyday.
 I’ll keep updating this list as I experiment and learn more.

-This is the dark-arts mystical potion holy grail of vegan baking, Only discovered for its baking properties as recently as 2014, aquafaba is the liquid drained from cooking pulses such as chickpeas, which, it turns out, does a pretty good job of mimicking the proteins in egg white’s ability to trap air and form foams, emulsify, thicken and bind.
+This is the dark-arts mystical potion holy grail of vegan baking.
+Having been used in Indian baking for centuries, it was only discovered for its egg-replacing properties as recently as 2014: aquafaba is the liquid drained from cooking pulses such as chickpeas, which, it turns out, does a pretty good job of mimicking the proteins in egg white’s ability to trap air and form foams, emulsify, thicken and bind.

 Use in vegan meringues, mousses, flourless cakes, nougat, fudge, ice cream, buttercream and brownies.